-The Company issued \$435,000 in notes convertible into common stock at a rate of \$.25 per common share.
-As of December 31, 2007, \$15,000 of the convertible notes had been repaid in cash and \$420,000 of the convertible notes had been converted into 1,680,000 shares of Bio-Path common stock and was included in the seed round completed in August of 2007.
+In 2007, the Company issued \$435,000 in notes convertible into common stock at a rate of \$.25 per common share.
+In 2007, \$15,000 of the convertible were repaid in cash and \$420,000 of the convertible notes were converted into 1,680,000 shares of Bio-Path common stock and was included in the seed round completed in August of 2007.
 No interest was recorded because interest was nominal prior to conversion.
 No beneficial conversion feature existed as of the debt issuance date since the conversion rate was greater than or equal to the fair value of the common stock on the issuance date.